owainlewis/markets/README.md

 An API for financial markets.

-**Warning** The current method of data extraction is probably illegal and so don't use this for commercial projects.
+**Warning** The current method of data extraction is probably illegal, so don't use this for commercial projects.

 ## Motivation